btjimerson/ashtabula/README.md

  * `paymentHistory.yugabyteUser`
  * `paymentHistory.yugabytePassword`

-You will also want an Istio Gateway or a Load Balancer service for frontend to access the site.
+You will also want an Istio Gateway or a Load Balancer service to access the site and APIs (unless you plan on using Kubernetes port forwarding).
 The Helm chart has values that you can override (`frontendlb.enabled` and `frontendgw.enabled`) to control creation of these objects.

-### Locally
+### Local / VM

-If you don't have a local Kubernetes cluster like kind or minikube, you can run the applications standalone.
+If you don't have a local Kubernetes cluster like kind or minikube, you can run the applications standalone on your local workstation or a virtual machine.
 Here are the basic steps:

-- Install a local instance of RabbitMQ, and set an environment variable called `RABBITMQ_HOST` to something like `localhost`.
+- Install an instance of RabbitMQ, and set an environment variable called `RABBITMQ_HOST` to something to the host name of the RabbitMQ server.
+This environment variable should be in the context of both the [`payments`](payments) project and the [`payment-history`](payment-history) project.
-- Add an environment variable `STRIPE_API_KEY` with your Stripe API key for the [payments](payments) project.
-This should be plain text, not encoded.
+- Create a free developer account at the [Stripe Developer Dashboard](https://dashboard.stripe.com/register).
+Add an environment variable called `STRIPE_API_KEY` with your Stripe API key for the [`payments`](payments) project.
+The environment variable should be plain text, not encoded.
 - Start each project with Maven and a local Spring profile: `mvn clean package spring-boot:run -Dspring-boot.run.profiles=local`.

 If you want to use a Yugabyte database instead of the embedded H2 databases, set the following environment variables before starting: